AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 ##### 4.2 Test the theme using local environment {#start-a-local-proxy-server}

-1. From the command line, navigate to the root of the `aem-forms-theme-canvas` theme folder, in which you are making customizations, on your local machine.
+1. Navigate to the root of the theme folder.
+In this case, the theme folder name is `aem-forms-theme-canvas`.
+1. Open the command prompt or terminal.
 1. Run `npm install` to install the dependencies.
-1. Run `npm run live` and the server listens to file change.
+1. Run `npm run live` to preview the form with the updated theme in your local browser.

    >[!NOTE]
    >